teachamantofish/ehelp/input/spec.rst

   * milliamp hours is the amp rating you can draw: Add the amps of any batteries in parallel.
   * By default, the calculator uses a common set up of 2 6s 22000mah batteries (22v) in series.
 That's one string of batteries with a 44v and 22000mAH output.

 Calculator: How much thrust?
 ===================================

-**Prop and thrust**: This approach calculates TBD

-tbd: Is this correct?: find the prop/RPM combination that will give you both the thrust and efficiency you want, then work backwards from there to determine how much motor power is required and what motor KV/battery voltage you want to use.
-Then source the motor and controller.

-As a rough guideline look for a motor/battery configuration that has a no-load RPM that is 125% of your target full-throttle RPM.

-what percent of continuous power to use for a 5 minute climb?

-These calculations leverages Paul Martin's more detailed docs on TBD.

-tbd: Power is F*v, so while the force is m*g/(L/D), the drag losses are m*g/(L/D) * v.
-The v term is going to always be around 25m/s, almost independent of the glider.
+**Prop and thrust**: This approach arrives at required Kwh to an altitude based on a desired climb rate and the amount of power it takes given calculated drag and coefficient of lift.
+These calculations follow Paul Martin's approach outline in his detailed docs on TBD.

 .. tip:: Live version coming soon!

 .. raw:: html

    <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vTNk3d16kUlG7Y17k-Ii-QV9PyIXVCnGImD2lEwtXD6sR2HUV1zLu5W5cmfS6Fer3r2_RfJyQ8oOVRR/pubhtml?widget=true&amp;headers=false" width="525px" height="600px" scrolling="no"  frameBorder="0"></iframe>

 **Calculation walk-through**